collectors and filters logo

 At Collectors & Filters, we help Indiana manufacturers verify that their systems are actually working properly not just running.
 Give us a call and we’ll walk you through what to measure and how.

-Is Your Dust Collector Actually Working?
+Dust Collector Working?

 ✓ System assessments and airflow checks